The Rotary Engine (Renesis 13B)

 [Image]

 Officially, the RX-8 produces somewhere between 228hp and 238hp, depending on what publication you look at.
 Mazda kept revising the numbers, but the engine's actual output never changed.
 This is for the 6 port manual transmission engines.
 The automatics produce less power, because of their lower redline.
-The 4 port automatics produce around 192hp, and the 6 port automatics produce around 212hp.
+The 4 port automatics produce around 192hp (initially advertised as 197hp, later revised), and the 6 port automatics produce around 212hp.
+(Wikipedia)

 This is all measurements at the crank.
 The actual power put down at the wheels is significantly lower.
 Completely healthy 6port MTs put down about 180whp and 130wtq.
 The auto's are correspondingly lower.